LegoTypes/ha-synthetic-sensors/Feature_Planning_Syn2_Advanced_Synthetic_Sensors.md

 ## Overview

 Syn2 (Synthetic Sensors v2) is a standalone Python package that enables users to create custom mathematical sensors using any Home Assistant entity as input.
 This system provides flexible energy analysis and calculation capabilities through YAML configuration.

 ### Key Concept

-Syn2 allows you to create synthetic sensors using mathematical equations with any number of participant entities.
+Syn2 allows you to create synthetic sensors using mathematical equations with any number of parameters.
 The syntax uses sensor keys as unique identifiers and flattened single-formula sensors.
 Multi-formula sensors use calculated attributes to provide rich data without cluttering the UI.

 ### Core Capabilities